-Posse cuts reminds me of an all-star game—when all the most prominent names are on the same court.
-In rap it isn’t always the biggest names, but the biggest talent that matters when a group of rappers join together on one beat.
-The posse cut has birthed countless debates, discussions and arguments about who bested whom.
+Posse cuts remind me of an all-star game—when all the most prominent names are on the same court.
+In rap, it isn’t always the biggest names, but the biggest talent that matters when a group of rappers joins together on one beat.
+The posse cut has birthed countless debates, discussions, and arguments about who bested whom.
 Rappers are expected to bring their sharpest pen or else be left in the shadows.
 Competition is inspiring—rap is the land of egos and hyper-machismo, a place where losing is never an option.
 Rather, it’s beef, battling, or penning a verse that will best any other incredible spitters on the same record—no one wants to be the weak link.
 It’s that very spirit that has made some of my favorite posse cuts; records that need to be remembered.

 Like Slaughterhouse, Black Hippy was four rappers coming together to form a Voltron-esque entity.
 Unlike Slaughterhouse, Black Hippy was four rappers who were all signed to the same label—ScHoolboy Q, Kendrick Lamar, Jay Rock and Ab-Soul.
-2010’s “Zip That Chop That” (originally titled “Black Hippy” on Jay Rock’s From Hood Tales To The Cover Of XXL mixtape) was the first notable Black Hippy song to receive attention that featured all four artists.
+2010’s “Zip That Chop That” (originally titled “Black Hippy” on Jay Rock’s From Hood Tales To The Cover Of XXL mixtape) was the first notable Black Hippy song to receive the attention that featured all four artists.
 Since then, each Black Hippy song has been better than the last.
 There’s a huge demand for an entire album—it feels both possible and painfully far-fetched.
-There’s a natural chemistry between the long-time collaborators and, despite their differences in style, together they are a well oiled machine.
+There’s a natural chemistry between the long-time collaborators and, despite their differences in style, together they are a well-oiled machine.
 “Vice City” from Jay Rock’s 90059 is arguably the best representation of them in perfect sync.